 Carousel (PE)

-On a Monday, the children have a carousel afternoon.
-Pupils will spend half the day doing art, PE and music.
+On a Friday, the children have a carousel afternoon.
+Pupils will spend half the day doing art, PE and computing.

 On these days please send children to school in a PE kit.
 Children will be asked to tie long hair back and remove all jewellery for PE lessons.